Laravel Route Model Binding Best Practices for Cleaner Code

 }

-The quiz is resolved before the form request runs, so you can reference it in your authorization logic.
+The post is resolved before the form request runs, so you can reference it in your authorization logic.
 Clean separation of concerns.

 Cache Heavy Lookups